-Part of the area searched is in Brenchley parish, where it is known that John and Thomas Brown of Horsmonden Furnace (TQ 695 412) close by, had a brass foundry for cannon making, although its location is unknown.
-The West Bay may be its location, although just outside the parish.

-It should be noted that a sewage works has been built on the pond side of the South West Bay, and may have caused the surface of the working area to have been covered.

-At the end of the 1990-91 season of forays, about one mile of the London-Lewes Roman Road was investigated north of the Kent/Sussex county boundary (WIRG, Wealden Iron, 2nd series 12, 1992).
+Part of the area searched is in Brenchley parish, where it is known that John and Thomas Brown of Horsmonden Furnace (TQ/695412) close by, had a brass foundry for cannon making, although its location is unknown.
+The "West Bay" may be its location, although just outside the parish.
+It should be noted that a sewerage works has been built on the pond-side of the "South West Bay", and may have caused the surface of the working area to have been covered.
+LONDON-LEWES ROMAN ROAD WIRG FORAY, APRIL 1992 B.K.Herbert At the end of the 1990-91 season of forays, about one mile of the London-Lewes Roman Road was investigated north of the Kent/Sussex county boundary (WIRG Bulletin No.12, 1992).
 This article continues the investigation for another two miles towards Edenbridge.
 The points of interest along the road are noted in parentheses, and are indicated on the maps, whilst a corresponding list of map references is given at the end of the article.
+On leaving the newly planted woodland, Birchenwood, the road continues into a field at (A).
+Here, the old 25-inch map shows a slight depression for some 100 feet into the field, but this is now largely ploughed